salelkafrawy/salelkafrawy.github.io/_posts/2021-11-22-milestone-2 - Feature Engineering 1.md

 An example of such mislabelled data is Adam Cracknell's first period goal on February 21, 2016, against the Colorado Avalanche.

-It is labeled with a x_coordinate value (see figure below) much higher than reality.
-The labeled data suggests that the shot occured at the opposite end of the ice, i.e. not within a few feet of the net. [[nhl.com](https://www.nhl.com/video/cracknell-opens-the-scoring/t-278025682/c-41679503)]
+Reviewing video of the goal available on  [[nhl.com](https://www.nhl.com/video/cracknell-opens-the-scoring/t-278025682/c-41679503)] showed that the shot occurred at the opposite end of the ice from the location implied by the coordinates in the API record, i.e. just a few feet from the net.

 ![Sample of Mislabelled Data](/Images/M2_FE1_Q3_Mislabelled_Data.png){: .center-image }